 Open a SoFi Checking and Savings Account and start earning up to 4.20% APY on your cash!

 Round-Up Savings Can Add Up

-While saving 85 cents may not sound like much, any jar saver who ever went to the bank with $100 in change will attest that putting away small amounts can add up fast.
+While saving 23 or 85 cents here and there may not sound like much, any coin-jar saver who ever went to the bank with $100 in change can attest that putting away small amounts can add up fast.
+Consider the following:

+• Just like other savings or investments, round-ups deposited into a savings or an investment account have the potential to earn a good interest rate.
 If the proceeds of round-up purchases are deposited to a savings account on a regular basis, that spare change would grow — and could continue growing — each time interest compounds.

 For round-up investing, those small savings can, over time, help in the purchase of additional shares which may also grow in value.

 Pros and Cons of Round-up Savings